 Nevertheless Team USA made it to the final where they were dominated through the first two periods, giving up four goals.
 Their luck isn’t all bad however – the referees go easy on them.
 Dwayne is given two minutes in the box after lassoing an opposing player – a move that absolutely constitutes assault with a weapon and should’ve resulted in an expulsion from the game and a lifetime ban from hockey.

-In the third period, Team USA rallies after they unpatriotically .
+In the third period, Team USA rallies after they unpatriotically.
+This should have lead to every single player getting a penalty for an equipment infraction.
 Team USA/The Mighty Ducks(?) score 4 unanswered goals of their own, including one scored using the “

 There is no OT and instead things head right to a five-shot shootout.